Shaga-Matula/Iceberg/README.md

 ## User experience

-* Create an atmosphere using creative writing that that embeds the user to the task.
+* Create an atmosphere using creative writing that embeds the user to the task.
-* Create a game that gives instant and clear feed back to the user during the game.
+* Create a game that gives instant and clear feedback to the user during the game.
-* Create a game that track and reports all errors with feedback to the user.
+* Create a game that tracks and reports all errors with feedback to the user.
-* Create a game that challenging against a computer opponent.
+* Create a game that is challenging against a computer opponent.
 * Accept upper and lower case input for letters in coordinates to speed up user experience.
 * Add help function to game so user can recall help at any time.
 * Add quit game function so user can quit game if so desired.